awsdocs/amazon-api-gateway-developer-guide/doc_source/how-to-custom-domains-prerequisites.md

-# Get Certificates Ready in AWS Certificate Manager<a name="how-to-custom-domains-prerequisites"></a>
+# Getting Certificates Ready in AWS Certificate Manager<a name="how-to-custom-domains-prerequisites"></a>

 Before setting up a custom domain name for an API, you must have an SSL/TLS certificate ready in AWS Certificate Manager\.
 The following steps describe how to get this done\.
 For more information, see the [AWS Certificate Manager User Guide](https://docs.aws.amazon.com/acm/latest/userguide/)\.

 **Note**
-To use an ACM Certificate with an API Gateway edge\-optimized custom domain name, you must request or import the certificate in the US East \(N\.
+To use an ACM certificate with an API Gateway edge\-optimized custom domain name, you must request or import the certificate in the US East \(N\.
 Virginia\) \(`us-east-1`\) Region\.
-For an API Gateway regional custom domain name, you must request or import the certificate in the same region as your API\.
+For an API Gateway Regional custom domain name, you must request or import the certificate in the same Region as your API\.

 First, register your internet domain, for example, `example.com`\.
 You can use either [Amazon Route 53](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/) or a third\-party accredited domain registrar\.
 For a list of such registrars, see [Accredited Registrar Directory](http://www.internic.net/regist.html) at the ICANN website\.

-To create in or import into ACM an SSL/TLS certificate for a domain name, do one of the following: <a name="request-acm-cert-for-custom-domain-name"></a>
+To create in or import into ACM an SSL/TLS certificate for a domain name, do one of the following:

 **To request a certificate provided by ACM for a domain name**